nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     trust the mobile phone, I deceived themselves.
     All mobile phones are controlled by everybody else, but the guy who has it in his pocket.
-    Same thing goes for iPads, computers pretty much anything I don't think we have many devices where we can say this one is by guaranteed not rooted at this point in time.
+    Same thing goes for iPads, computers, pretty much anything I don't think we have many devices where we can say this one is by guaranteed not rooted at this point in time.
     That's one place where the European Union could step in.
-    They could actually go in and mandate computing platforms that can be verified as free from all kind of trap.
+    They could actually go in and mandate computing platforms that can be verified as free from all kind of crap.
     And Angela Merkel is actually a scientist.
     She may get the idea behind this.
     I could hope that she would do something like that and push it through the European Union.
     Unfortunately she's kept busy with the economy in southern EU.
-    I don't know if she has a time but a good place to go in would be to say the person who pays for the device controls it, only that person.
+    I don't know if she has a time, but a good place to go in would be to say the person, who pays for the device controls it, only that person.
     And Tell-Telcos and people like that to get the fuck out of people's mobile phones.